Associated Materials

 • Tobacco use is rising exponentially among adolescent girls in Ghana, particularly the use of shisha pipes.

-• ideas42 is working to assess the impact and cost-effectiveness of a mass media campaign, developed by Good Business and Now Available Africa, on tobacco use and related norms in Ghana, and determine which interventions and behavioral insights are most important to influence smoking behavior.
+• ideas42 worked to assess the impact and cost-effectiveness of a mass media campaign—developed by Good Business and Now Available Africa—on tobacco use and related norms in Ghana and to determine which interventions and behavioral insights are most important to influence smoking behavior.

 The Challenge

-Tobacco use is rising exponentially among adolescent girls in Ghana, particularly the use of shisha pipes [1] .
-There is limited evidence as to what works to prevent tobacco use among this population, and rigorous evidence is needed in order to assess the impact of media-based programming on tobacco-related behaviors.
+Tobacco use is rising exponentially among adolescent girls in Ghana, particularly the use of shisha pipes [1].
+There is limited evidence as to what works to prevent tobacco use among this population, and generating rigorous evidence could help illustrate the potential impact of media-based programming on tobacco-related behaviors.
+Additionally, conducting this evaluation through the lens of behavioral science could elucidate untapped behavioral pathways that could strengthen impact.

 Our Approach